Raising Big Cats and Milkweed Emergencies

 Don’t be alarmed if they stay there for 24-48 hours.

-This is normal behavior and they will usually molt (and return to the milkweed) without any assistance.
+This is normal behavior and they will usually molt (and return to fresh milkweed) without any assistance.
 If you’re worried they’re lost in space, position milkweed close to the molting spot and have leaves touching a mesh wall so it’s easier to find.

 After a molt, they will often feast on their shedded, nutrition-laced skins, leaving behind just the face cap.